-I am not clear about this.
 If it is just saying that anyone who has already been made an offer by Wonga is going to be an unsecured creditor that is fine.

 But if it is saying that the refund award for claims that were sent to FOS will be set at what Wonga has already offered, I think that would be putting this group of creditors at a disadvantage.